 - Realize that timing is everything.
 Did you know that the day and time can determine engagement levels?
 Statistics show that Tuesday between 11 a.m. and 2 p.m. is the best time for B2B companies to get the most views.
 However, as with any rule, checking your analytics to see what time frames work best for your target audience is always a wise idea.

 - Don’t forget a call to action.
 Like other content marketing efforts, your video should include a call to action.
 You can ask your users to subscribe to your channel, view a product page on your website, or sign up for your email list.
 Just make sure to ask them to do something that encourages them to continue to engage with you in the future.

 - Leverage analytics and adapt your strategy.
 Once you’ve published your video, determine which videos your target audience engages with most.
 Which platforms are generating the most views?
 When are viewers dropping off?
 You’ll want to answer these questions for maximum ROI and to guide future content creation.

 - Use interactive elements.
 For example, in-video links, quizzes, and surveys can boost your video’s effectiveness and engagement levels.

 Using Video in the Future

-Successful integration of video into your content marketing promotes deeper engagement with your customers.
-But when creating these assets, it’s important to continually ask “Why are we doing this?”
-It’s also equally important to ask “Why do my customers care?”
+Successfully integrating more videos into your content marketing yields benefits, including helping to foster deeper engagement with your customers.
+But when creating content, it’s important to continually ask, “Why are we doing this?” and “Why do my customers care?”